Fadh-02/the-scream-box/README.md

-# the-scream-box
-A therapeutic digital space to release suppressed emotions anonymously.
-Write down your anger or secrets and watch them vanish into the void.

 # 🌌 Suara Hati - The Scream Box

 A minimalist web-based emotional outlet designed to help users let go of heavy thoughts through a symbolic visual experience.